nahsra/antisamy/README.md

 Slashdot is a techie news site that allows users to respond anonymously to news posts with very limited HTML markup.
 Now, Slashdot is not only one of the coolest sites around, it’s also one that’s been subject to many different successful attacks.
 The rules for Slashdot are fairly strict: users can only submit the following HTML tags and no CSS: `<b>`, `<u>`, `<i>`, `<a>`, `<blockquote>`.

 Accordingly, we’ve built a policy file that allows fairly similar functionality.
-All text-formatting tags that operate directly on the font, color or emphasis have been allowed.
+All text-formatting tags that operate directly on the font, color, or emphasis have been allowed.

 2) antisamy-ebay.xml

 eBay is the most popular online auction site in the universe, as far as I can tell.
 It is a public site so anyone is allowed to post listings with rich HTML content.
 It’s not surprising that given the attractiveness of eBay as a target that it has been subject to a few complex XSS attacks.
 Listings are allowed to contain much more rich content than, say, Slashdot -- so it’s attack surface is considerably larger.

 3) antisamy-myspace.xml